Discovery Objections Cheat Sheets: Full Guide

 Courts generally don’t require a party to produce materials that the other side can easily obtain on their own, especially if they’re public records, already in possession of the requesting party, or available from a third-party source.

-An objection for already available information applies when the requesting party has equal access to the documents or data they’re asking for.
+This objection applies when the requesting party has equal access to the documents or data they’re asking for.

 If the request involves public or easily accessible records, you can reference where the party can obtain them rather than producing the documents yourself.